Debounce and throttle

 Debounce

-A debounce function takes a function & returns an optimized version of it.
-The optimized version groups a sudden burst of function calls into 1.
+A debounce function takes a function and returns an optimized version of it.
+The optimized version groups a sudden burst of function calls into one.

 is invoked, a timer will start.